Defence Intelligence: Deputy Chief of Defence Intelligence (DCDI)

 DCDI is responsible for intelligence analysis and production, providing global defence intelligence assessments and strategic warning on a wide range of issues including, intelligence support for operations; proliferation and arms control; conventional military capabilities; strategic warning and technical evaluations of weapons systems.
 These intelligence assessments draw upon classified information provided by GCHQ, SIS, the Security Service, Allied intelligence services and military collection assets, in addition to diplomatic reporting and a wide range of publicly available or ‘open source’ information such as media reporting and the internet.

 Director of Cyber Intelligence and Information Integration (DCI3)

 DCI3 is responsible for the provision of specialised intelligence, imagery and geographic support services, and for the intelligence and security training of the Armed Forces.
-In addition to a Head Office policy staff he is responsible for two major groupings within Defence Intelligence:
+In addition to a Head Office policy staff he is responsible for several major groupings within Defence Intelligence.

-Joint Forces Intelligence Group (JFIG)

-The JFIG was established in 2012 under the new Joint Forces Command and superseded the Intelligence Collection Group (ICG).
-Making up the largest sub-element of Defence Intelligence, JFIG is responsible for the collection of signals, geospatial, imagery and measurement and signature intelligence and comprises: